renatabiniek/moodbox/README.md

   TEST RESULT: PASS

-  Links to social accounts are conviniently placed in the footnote that shows up on every page.
+  Links to social accounts are conveniently placed in the footnote that shows up on every page.
 By clicking the relevant icon, the user is taken to the appropriate social media platform.

   ![Footnote image](docs/testing/footnote.png)